VinUni Banner

 Biography

-Lien Trinh is a lecturer at the College of Arts and Sciences at VinUniversity, where she teaches three courses: Healthy Lifestyle, Art Appreciation and Application, and Artistic Performance and Application.
+Lien Trinh is a Lecturer at the College of Arts and Sciences at VinUniversity, where she teaches Art Appreciation and Application, Artistic Performance and Application, Healthy Lifestyle, and Media and Society.
 With a diverse academic background, she holds a BA in Education, an MA in Communication, an MBA, and a Master in Public Health.

-Before joining academia, Lien Trinh held leadership and professional roles across various sectors, including Chief Operating Officer at Vinmec International Hospital, researcher, director of a multiethnic committee, UNFPA project coordinator, marketing and communication manager, external affairs managers radio host, mental health counselor, and music teacher.
+Before joining academia, Lien held leadership and professional roles across multiple sectors, including Chief Operating Officer at Vinmec International Hospital, researcher, director of a multi-ethnic committee, UNFPA project coordinator, marketing and communication manager, external affairs manager, radio host, mental health counselor, and music teacher.
 Her multidisciplinary expertise allows her to blend arts, health, and communication in her teaching, fostering creativity, critical thinking, and holistic well-being among students.

-Lien Trinh has been recognized for her contributions and academic excellence with prestigious awards, including the U.S. Fulbright Scholarship and the New Zealand Outstanding Alumni Award.
+Lien Trinh has been recognized for her contributions and academic excellence with prestigious awards, including the U.S. Fulbright Scholarship, the New Zealand Outstanding Alumni Award, the VinUniversity Faculty Award, and the VinUniversity Teaching Excellence Award.
+She also serves as a Faculty Champion for the VinUniX Program.

 Master theses: